jina-ai/docs/chapters/extend/executor.rst

 .. note::

-    :meth:`post_init` is also a good place to introduce package dependency, e.g. ``import x`` or ``from x import y``.
+    :meth:`post_init` is also a good place to introduce package dependencies, e.g. ``import x`` or ``from x import y``.
 Naively, you can always put all imports upfront at the top of the file.
-However, this will throw an ``ModuleNotFound`` exception when this package is not installed locally.
-Sometimes it may break the whole system because of this one missing dependency.
+However, this will throw a ``ModuleNotFound`` exception when the package is not installed locally.
+Sometimes one missing dependency may break the whole system.

     As a rule of thumb, only import packages where you really need them.
 Often these dependencies are only required in :meth:`post_init` and the core method, which we shall see later.

 Override the *core* method of the base class
 --------------------------------------------

-Each :class:`Executor` has a core method, which defines the algorithmic behavior of the :class:`Executor`.
-For making your own extension, you have to override the core method.
+Each :class:`Executor` has a core method, which defines its algorithmic behavior.
+When making your own extension, you have to override this core method.
 The following table lists the core method you may want to override.
-Note some executors may have multiple core methods.
+Note some Executors may have multiple core methods.

 +-------------------------+-----------------------------+